RichardOgujawa/dissertation_artefact/README.md

 # Dissertation Artefact

 This is a repository for the coding artefact related to Richard Ogujawa's dissertation relating to comparing and contrasting GANs vs simple data augmentation techniques to investigate the impact of either approach.

+A CNN model was trained on to accurately classify handwritten digits.
+The model was trained on MNIST data.

+## _Evaluation_:

+Three types of training datasets were used to train different models using the same model architecture.

+- _First type_: The Then the performance was evaluated by measuring the training accuracy (categorical loss) and testing accuracy (validation categorical loss).
+- _Second type_: Then the training data was augmented using the images transformations cropped to only show the subject of interest (the digits).
+- _Third type_: The _training data was augmented using DCGAN_ generated handwritten images.
+The DCAN generated images were the best ten generated images from each label class (0, 1, 2, 3..., etc.) These can be found in the directory labelled 'dcgan_generated_images'.
+- _Fourth type_: Similar to type four, but this time using _WGAN-GP_.